Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 (Image source: Shoppermotion)

+If you’re considering making layout changes, don’t do everything at once.
 Try incrementally testing new layouts to avoid confusing customers.
 You can adjust small sections or a single aisle, then gauge your sales data before making larger changes.
-A point of sale (POS) system can provide data on sales by department and product, helping you see the impact of layout changes on purchasing patterns in specific areas.

 2. Make the Most of Displays & Shelving